umd-lhcb/ut-hw-doc/docs/burnin/box_algorithm.md

 General: if a box is full or missing, find a new box and put a post-it on it.

+To do: inventory of boxes for shipping, want to pack one box of each type first.

 ## DCBs:

 Out of shipping box downstairs